meetdemio/demio-code-review/README.md

 - **TokboxPublisher.js**

-  Handles the publisher initialization, publication of audio and video streams, errors and attaches the publisher event listeners.
-Subcribes to its own stream for monitoring the stats to provide use notifications about the streaming quaility.
+  Handles the publisher initialization, publication of audio and video streams, change of the audio or video input.
+Handles errors and attaches the publisher event listeners.
+Subcribes to its own stream for monitoring the stats about the streaming quality.
 Uses our hack for the audio autoplay.

 - **TokboxScreenPublisher.js**

   Handles the publisher initialization, publication of screen-sharing, errors and attaches the publisher event listeners.
-Subcribes to its own stream for monitoring the stats to provide use notifications about the streaming quaility.
+Subcribes to its own stream for monitoring the stats about the streaming quality.

 - **TokboxSubscriber.js**